How to build a Slack bot with the Slack API

 curl_close($curl);

-Now we have to look at the tasks returned by our API request, and fashion them in a way that Slack can understand.
-To do this, we will convert tasks into an array of Slack attachments and add them to a body we cURL to Slack.
-This will basically be a JSON that looks something like this:
+Now we need to take the tasks returned by our API request and format them so Slack can display them.
+We’ll convert tasks into an array of Slack attachments and package them into a cURL body.
+The JSON structure looks like this:

 {